ayush1997/visualize_ML/README.rst

 If you want to contribute and add new feature feel free to send Pull request `here`_

-To report any bugs or request new features, head over to the Issues page
+This project is still under development so to report any bugs or request new features, head over to the Issues page

 Licence
 -------